bobbae/gcp/challenges/lshw-minio/README.md

 * Think of how you may deal with many hundreds of thousands of `machineinfo.json` files.

-* What kind of meta data would you store per object to enhance search capability over large amount of machine data.
+* What kind of strategies can enhance search capability over large amount of machine data.

-* What kind of additional methods would you consider to make the storage and searching of such machine data, aside from storing into an object storage like minio, s3 or gcs?
+* What kind of cloud services can be used in addition to storing  data in an object storage like minio, s3 or gcs?
+Can other services be used together?
+What do you gain by using other services with object storage services?
+*